andreyshabalin/snowcat/README.md

 # SNOWCAT: Streamlining Our Workflow: Code Alternative for TRACTOR

-Snowcat is a Genome-wide association study (GWAS) pipeline with correction for local ancestry as estimated with RFMIX.
+Snowcat is a genome-wide association study (GWAS) pipeline with correction for local ancestry as estimated with RFMIX.
 It follows the model originally introduced by Elizabeth G. Atkinson in the TRACTOR pipeline (see [manuscript](https://www.nature.com/articles/s41588-020-00766-y),